mulesoft-assets/template-sap2sfdc-customer-broadcast/README.md

 # API Calls <a name="apicalls"/>
 SalesForce imposes limits on the number of API Calls that can be made.
 Therefore calculating this amount may be an important factor to consider.
-Account Broadcast Template calls to the API can be calculated using the formula:
+Customer Broadcast Template calls to the API can be calculated using the formula:

 **X / 200**

-Being X the number of Accounts to be synchronized on each run.
+Being X the number of Customers to be synchronized on each run.

 The division by 200 is because, by default, Customers are gathered in groups of 200 for each Upsert API Call in the commit step.
 Also consider